harshad2107/Electrical-Vehicle-Motor-Temperature-Rise-Prediction/README.md

 ** Data Definition **
- ambient - Ambient temperature as measured by a thermal sensor located closely to the stator. coolant - Coolant temperature.
+ ambient - Ambient temperature as measured by a thermal sensor located closely to the stator.

+ coolant - Coolant temperature.
 The motor is water cooled.
-Measurement is taken at outflow. u_d - Voltage d-component u_q - Voltage q-component motor_speed - Motor speed torque - Torque induced by current. i_d - Current d-component i_q - Current q-component pm - Permanent Magnet surface temperature representing the Motor temperature.
-This was measured with an infrared thermography unit. stator_yoke - Stator yoke temperature measured with a thermal sensor. stator_tooth - Stator tooth temperature measured with a thermal sensor. stator_winding - Stator winding temperature measured with a thermal sensor.
+Measurement is taken at outflow.

+ u_d - Voltage d-component

+ u_q - Voltage q-component

+ motor_speed - Motor speed

+ torque - Torque induced by current.

+ i_d - Current d-component

+ i_q - Current q-component

+ pm - Permanent Magnet surface temperature representing the Motor temperature.
+This was measured with an infrared thermography unit.

+ stator_yoke - Stator yoke temperature measured with a thermal sensor.

+ stator_tooth - Stator tooth temperature measured with a thermal sensor.

+ stator_winding - Stator winding temperature measured with a thermal sensor.

-# Using different Regression Algorithmns the results can be applied to real-life situation in optimizing motor performance and giving out warnings when the motor temperature is abnormally high
+# Using different Regression Algorithms the result can be applied to real-life situation in optimizing motor performance and giving out warnings when the motor temperature is abnormally high